 Having recently emerged from its worst political crisis in 25 years, Honduran democracy and governance are very weak and a large number of citizens lack confidence in their institutions.
 USAID strengthens democratic institutions, rule of law, and citizen participation in local and national government.
 Programs broaden the participation of traditionally marginalized groups and reinforce support for democracy and civilian rule.

 More than 60 percent of Hondurans are highly vulnerable to food insecurity, and the country is one of the most vulnerable in the world to natural disasters and climate change.
-USAID’s Feed the Future Program increases the incomes of poor rural households by linking small farmers to market opportunities.
+USAID’s Feed the Future program increases the incomes of poor rural households by linking small farmers to market opportunities.

 Education in Honduras is characterized by high dropout and repetition rates, low achievement scores, and insufficient alternative education opportunities.
-Through the Education for All-Fast Track Initiative, USAID emphasizes learning opportunities for at-risk youth, quality improvements in the formal education system, and strengthens education committees at the local level.
+Through the Education for All-Fast Track Initiative, USAID emphasizes learning opportunities for at-risk youth, contributes to quality improvements in the formal education system, and strengthens education committees at the local level.

 Although Honduras has made great gains in improving the health of the population in recent years, fertility, maternal and infant mortality, and malnutrition rates remain high, especially in rural areas.
 In addition, HIV disproportionately affects high-risk groups with prevalence rates ranging from 4 to 10 percent.
 USAID’s health program works with the Honduran Government and local organizations to address the wide-ranging needs of its people.